-The purpose of this study was to determine the effects of nutrition on growth and development in early childhood primary education in Rongo Division, Rongo District Kenya.

-The specific objectives of the study were to determine the effect of nutrition of early childhood and primary education pupils in relation to: growth and development School, achievement, Health and Determine the importance of nutrition on early childhood and primary education pupils.

-The methods used for data collection were questionnaires to the teachers and focus group discussions with the pupils and interviews with the parents.
+The purpose of this study was to determine the effects of nutrition on growth and development in primary education in Upper Nyakach Division Nyakach District Kenya.
+The specific objectives of the study were to determine the effect of nutrition primary education pupils in relation to; growth and development in school achievement, Health and determine the importance of nutrition on primary education pupils.
+The methods used for data collection were questionnaires to the teachers and focus group discussions with pupils and interviews with the parents.
 The findings revealed nutrition had an impact on the growth and development of a child and also affected his/her educational achievements and health.

-The study recommended that.
-The government should make sure that it focuses on nutritional and feeding programs in schools.

-The parents and the community should be sensitized on the importance of nutrition on early childhood and also taught how to feed their children what is right and important.

-Chapter one
+CHAPTER ONE INTRODUCTION